Telefon Tel Aviv

-Telefon Tel Aviv is a New Orleans–derived, Chicago-based American electronic music act, formerly comprising Charles Cooper and Joshua Eustis.
+Telefon Tel Aviv is an American electronic music act formed in 1999 by musicians Charles Cooper and Joshua Eustis.
 Since Cooper's accidental death in 2009, Telefon Tel Aviv has continued with Eustis as the sole official member.
-Eustis was also a touring member of Puscifer and Nine Inch Nails for a time.

 History

 Telefon Tel Aviv was formed in 1999 by Charles Cooper and Joshua Eustis, with their first album Fahrenheit Fair Enough, released in the fall of 2001 to positive reviews.
 In 2002, the group released an EP on the Hefty Records Immediate Action label.
 In 2004, the duo released their second full-length album, Map of What Is Effortless, and a compilation album of remixes titled Remixes Compiled in 2007.
 The group released its third full-length album in January 2009 on the BPitch Control label.
-Influenced by English electronic band Orchestral Manoeuvres in the Dark (OMD), Immolate Yourself peaked at #17 on the Billboard Top Electronic Albums chart.
+Influenced by English electronic band OMD, Immolate Yourself peaked at #17 on the Billboard Top Electronic Albums chart.
 In 2016, their debut was re-released with eight bonus tracks.

 Since 2011, Eustis has been working on new music.
 In March 2012, Eustis mentioned on his Twitter account that he was "trying" to work on new Telefon Tel Aviv material.
 In February 2013, Eustis was announced as a member of the touring lineup of Nine Inch Nails.
 He was originally slated to tour with band throughout 2013 and 2014.
 However, on December 5, 2013, it was revealed by Trent Reznor that Eustis was no longer part of the Nine Inch Nails touring line-up, citing only Alessandro Cortini, Ilan Rubin, Robin Finck, and himself as band members during an IAmA on Reddit.
 Eustis also confirmed this on the official Telefon Tel Aviv website.